KantiKuijk/Payconiq/README.md

 ## Product classes

 Currently three products are partly implemented.
-Since Payconiq can't always make up their minds on how to call them, I chose to use `PayconiqPredefined`, `PayconiqInvoice`, and `PayconiqReceipt`.
+Since Payconiq can't always make up their minds on how to call them, I chose to use `PayconiqInstore`, `PayconiqPredefined`, `PayconiqInvoice`, and `PayconiqReceipt`.

 Payment amounts are always given in (euro)cents _(integer)_.

 Payconiq only allows `"EUR"` as currency but relevant methods still include it for completeness.

+### PayconiqInstore

+Also referred to as ECR sticker or just sticker.

+#### General info

+This product is just a fixed QR-code pointing to the merchant.
+The client inputs the payment amount.
+I have not found a way to make a link to get the QR-code containing the deeplink.
+So there is no `makeQRcode` method.
+Although I haven't been able to test it, Payconiq devs assured me these payments also trigger a callback.

+#### Methods

+**`makePayment()`** .:.
+Returns the URL-string that can be used as a deeplink.

 ### PayconiqPredefined